SalesConnection/Caction-Support/docs/README.md

 ## Contact Us

-If you have any questions or need further assistance, don't hesitate to [contact our support team](contact.md).
+If you have any questions or need further assistance, don't hesitate to contact us!

 Thank you for choosing Sales Connection Support!